apiel/zicBox/NOTE.md

 - TODO sudo display

+- TODO make duscript config not a '.so' file but directly part of the build...

 - TODO to be deprecated: const char* fontPath = nullptr;

 - TODO Volume/Gain, could we have a value over 100% like 150%??